Catherine Mayes

 Research and Teaching Interests

-Exoticism, nationalism, and music; music, gender, and class; cross-cultural musical experiences; music as a commodity and social practice; Hungarian Roma music; Viennese musical life; historical dance
+Exoticism, nationalism, and music; music, gender, and class; cross-cultural musical experiences; music as a commodity and social practice; Hungarian Romani music; Viennese musical life; historical dance

 Profile

-Dr. Catherine Mayes specializes in the music and culture of late eighteenth-century Europe, with a strong focus on Vienna.
-One strand of her research explores exoticism and national styles in instrumental music, with particular attention to the cultural perceptions and market forces that shaped Western European engagement with Eastern Europe and its music at this time.
+Dr. Catherine Mayes specializes in the music and culture of late eighteenth- and early nineteenth-century Europe, with a strong focus on Viennese engagement with Eastern Europe and its music at that time.
 She has also published on intercultural resonances in Haydn’s opera Lo speziale, on the Schumanns’ educations and their intersection with class and gender, and on music history pedagogy.
-She is currently completing a book manuscript titled Hungarian Dances in Eighteenth-Century Vienna: Gender, Class, and Cross-Cultural Encounters, which explores how Vienna’s ethnic and cultural diversity shaped its residents’ experiences of music and dance from approximately 1750–1810.
+Her book Hungarian Dances and Musical Life in Eighteenth-Century Vienna is a social history of a unique facet of the city’s diversity, illuminating how it shaped everyday experiences, individual and collective identities, and boundaries of belonging from approximately 1750 to 1810, with particular attention to the mediating and intersecting effects of gender and class on cross-cultural encounters.

 Catherine’s research and teaching have been funded and recognized by numerous grants and awards from the U.S. Department of Education, Cornell University, and the University of Utah.
 For her article “Eastern European National Music as Concept and Commodity at the Turn of the Nineteenth Century” (February 2014), she won the Westrup Prize from Music & Letters (Oxford University Press) for “an article of particular distinction.”
 She was the 2018 recipient of the University of Utah College of Fine Arts Faculty Excellence Award in Teaching.